storacha/RFC/rfc/indexing-design.md

 When trying to read the slice, which is found in sharded-dag-index-2, it is ok to tell the client that the slice can be read either from shard-1 or from shard-2 at offset 55, length 1024?
 This works because both shards have the same multihash and therefore the same data.

-## Indexing System Components

-The indexing components are intended for deployment on the w3up gateway.
-They may also be deployed to the w3up client, where they will not be shared with other clients.

-### W3up Index
+## W3up Index-cache

-The w3up index layer is responsible for reading a query specification, and then
+The index-cache layer is responsible for reading a query from a client, and then
-1. Creating a set of IPNI queries needed to get the requested index content
+1. Creating a set of IPNI queries needed to get locations of sharded-dag-index and location commitments.
-2. Sending the queries to the w3up IPNI cache
-3. Filtering returned results
+2. Filtering returned results
+3. Fetching sharded-dag-index and location commitments from used space.
+4. Caching data fetched from user space
+5. Reading shard and slice data from sharded-dag-index
-4. Packaging results for the query client.
+6. Packaging results for the query client.

-### W3up IPNI and Index Cache
+The index-cache is intended for deployment on w3up gateways.

+### Index-cache behavior

 The w3up IPNI Cache is a cache that holds IPNI query results and sharded-dag-index data.
 The cache is: